-The City's Water Operations staff operated the City's Water Distribution System in 2022.
+The City's Water Operations staff operated the City's Water Distribution System in 2023.
 Every Operator is required to complete a total of 105 training hours within the three-year Operator certificate renewal period.
-Operator training consists of 36 hours of MECP accredited classroom training and 69 hours of on-the-job practical training.
+Operator training consists of 36 hours of Director-approved training or Continuing Education Units (CEUs) and 69 hours of on-the-job practical training.

-During the reporting period of January 1, 2022 to December 31, 2022, every Drinking Water Operator at the City held a valid Operator certificate in compliance with Ontario Regulation 128/04 - Certification of Drinking Water System Operators and Water Quality Analysts and met provincial training requirements.
+During the reporting period of January 1, 2023 to December 31, 2023, every Drinking Water Operator at the City held a valid Operator certificate in compliance with Ontario Regulation 128/04 - Certification of Drinking Water System Operators and Water Quality Analysts and met provincial training requirements.

-3.1.3 ONTARIO REGULATION 169/03 - ONTARIO DRINKING WATER QUALITY STANDARDS
+3.1.3 Ontario Regulation 169/03 - Ontario Drinking Water Quality Standards